SergioOrtizEgea/Getting_and_clean_data_final_asignment/README.md

-# Getting and clean data: Final asignment
+# Getting and clean data: Final assignment

 ###Final asignment of the course: Getting and Cleaning Data Coursera course.
 The R script, run_analysis.R, performes the following steps: